urlofmar/cradle/docs/msg_overview.md

 * Testing: used for testing, not appropriate for normal CRADLE clients
 * Astroid: Astroid-specific, candidate for removal
 * Thinknode: Thinknode-specific, candidate for removal

+It should be noted that all these messages are synchronous: CRADLE will send the response only when the data is available.
+Thinknode exposes an asynchronous interface, but where necessary CRADLE will enter a polling loop, querying Thinknode until the operation has finished.